Habitat for Humanity Niagara

 Finances

-Habitat Niagara’s funding reserves are shown as negative since its interest-bearing debts of ($2.0m) exceed its liquid assets of $1.5m.
+Habitat Niagara’s reserve funds are negative as its interest-bearing debts outweigh its cash and investments.
 This is common for Habitat for Humanity chapters across Canada, which hold mortgages for first-time homeowners.
-Excluding interest-bearing debts, Habitat Niagara's gross funding reserves can cover 69% or around eight months of annual program costs.
+Excluding its debts, the charity’s reserves could cover 38% or five months of its annual program costs.

 Charity Intelligence has sent this update to Habitat for Humanity Niagara for review.
 Changes and edits may be forthcoming.